rkuma183/wilsonmar.github.io/_posts/2017-09-01-elastic-ecosystem.md

 ## Official Community

 <a target="_blank" href="https://www.elastic.co/community">
-https://www.elastic.co/community</a> is the Elastic company's official home of people.
+https://www.elastic.co/community</a> is the Elastic company's official home for people to interact.